TalanSoft/www-talansoft-com-wiki/VlkSamples/shoe-configurator.md

 ---

 # Shoe Configurator Valkyrie Template
 Customize your Nike Air Force 1 shoe with this 3D Configurator.
 Choose the model, colors & design before ordering your model.
-The shoes design is changed in real-time on the dancer in the scene.
+As you select your favorite, the shoes design is changed in real-time on the dancer in the scene.

 <a class="btn btn-primary umami--click--bt_launch_shoe_configurator" href="/vlk/samples/shoe-configurator/Nike-Shoe-Template-v4.vpk">Launch Shoe Configurator</a>